 Mr. Schoen mentioned a conversation that he had with someone from the DOE about expanding mental health services in three districts-Lyon, Churchill, and Pyramid through provider type 60, which is to provide Medicaid reimbursement for services provided in schools.
 They are trying to convince Medicaid to do this in schools.
 Kids wouldn't need to have a diagnosis to receive care.
-He suggested potential action steps as "support efforts to expand provider type 60 to include reimbursement to preventative services in schools," "require DHHS to revise reimbursement rates and utilize expenditure funds to match the national average reimbursement rate for services," and "require DHHS to identify any gaps in Medicaid reimbursement for the delivery of care to support prevention"
+He suggested potential action steps as "support efforts to expand provider type 60 to include reimbursement to preventative services in schools," "require DHHS to revise reimbursement rates and utilize expenditure funds to match the national average reimbursement for the delivery of care to support prevention"